mpcomplete/fireflies/libgfx/README.txt

 CURRENT STATUS
 --------------

-This is the second official release of the libgfx library.
 After having gone through multiple pre-release versions, the first official version (1.0) was released in March 2002.
-The changes made since that point have been generally quite minor.
-The code has been cleaned up in spots, and a couple of small compilation bugs have been fixed.
+The changes made in successive 1.0.x series releases were meant primarily to fix bugs and add new functionality.
+The current 1.1.x series of releases makes certain incompatible changes to the code, such as moving headers and removing support for out-dated mechanisms.

 While the license for this library does not require it, I'd like to encourage you to contribute bug reports, patches, and whatever